 All our paper pulp comes from forest certified for their environmental management.
 They are manufactured from logging timber tinning, left over from sawmill or from cultivated forest.

-These forests are certified following renowned international standards, such as PEFC and FSC.
+These forests are certified following renowned international standards, such as PEFCTM.
 These certification guarantees:

 - They maintain biodiversity